phamthuhuong91/LearningMarkdown/README.md

 Welcome to [my GitHub page](https://github.com/phamthuhuong91)!

 # Lab 1

-   ## What is a growth mindset?
+<h2>What is a growth mindste</h2>
 A growth mindset is a belief that one can learn something new (skills, knowledge, etc) with persistent, right stratergies and practice.

-  ## Ways that I use to develop a growth mindset
+<h2>Ways that I use to develop a growth mindset</h2>

 * ***Learn something new***.
 It can be a new language, an instrument, hisotry or economics.
 I tried to learn couples different languages beside my native one, which is Vietnamese, and secondary one, which is English.
 The list is French, Spanish, Japanese, Korean and Chinese.
 Of course, I cannot learn all these languages but at least I am at intermediate level in Chinese now.